sarg3nt/vault-training/06 Access Control and Policies.md

   - Helpful when you don't want to configure an identical auth method on every single namespace
 - **External groups** are manually or automatically created and are used to set permissions based on group membership from an external identity provider, such as LDAP, Okta, or OIDC provider.
   - Allows you to set up once in Vault and continue manage permissions in the identity provider.
-  - Note that the group name must match the group name in your identity provide
+  - Note that the group name must match the group name in your identity provider

 ## Vault Policies